 A map at the bottom of this page shows the regular route.
 With 4400 feet of elevation gain, some bushwhacking, and lots of inefficient sidehilling, the route will take most parties 3-5 hours to complete.

-Other routes: If, instead of traversing the east face from the southeast shoulder, you continue up the shoulder onto the main south ridge, you’ll get very high on the mountain without much difficulty.
-However, there are a couple of challenging notches to cross to reach the actual summit.
+If, instead of traversing the east face from the southeast shoulder, you continue up the shoulder onto the main south ridge, you’ll get very high on the mountain without much difficulty.
+However, there are two notches to cross to reach the actual summit.
+The first is third class, and the second is class 5.

-The northwest ridge from Point 3920 is said to be hard 4th/easy 5th class.
-There is a description here and another here.
+from Point 3920 is said to be hard 4th/easy 5th class.
+There is a description here

-Not practical on this mountain except, I suppose, in the bowl below the west face that is accessed via Falls Creek.
+Not practical on this mountain except in the pretty bowl below the west face that is accessed via Falls Creek.
 Campfires are prohibited.

 LinksA trip report